-A Memorandum of Agreement and supporting Cultural Resources Treatment Plan will be developed and implemented for the BEP or SVRTP alternative, as appropriate.
+As the BEP Alternative was identified as the Recommended Project, a Programmatic Agreement was executed by VTA, FTA, and SHPO on March 25, 2010.
+The PA is supported by a Cultural Resources Treatment Plan that will be implemented by VTA.
 Mitigation measures are provided in Section 5.4, Cultural and Historical Resources/Disturbance of Archaeological Materials.